juergenweb/SnowFallAnimation/README.md

 ### Installation via ProcessWire backend (recommended)

-Install the module as usual via the PW backend - coming soon!
+Install the module as usual from the modules directory via the PW backend.

 ## Usage